Lochnivar/ashverse/books/book-01-the-match/chapter-04.md

 Harrisburg City Hall
 Harrisburg, Pennsylvania

 Mayor Augustus L. Roumfort closed his eyes and tried not to curse as he rubbed the bridge of his nose.
-The July summer sun beat hot through the open window of the second floor meeting room in Harriburg City Hall.
+The July summer sun beat hot through the open window of his office in Harriburg City Hall.
 Sweat trickled under his suit coat, the heat unmitigated by any hint of wind from outside.
 He should have walked about in shirt sleeves, leaving the coat on the table, but the messenger from this rebel general Longstreet made this a more formal setting, requiring the damned coat for the sake of propriety.

-The messenger, a captain in worn rebel gray finery, had been courtesy itself.
+The messenger, a major in worn rebel gray finery, had been courtesy itself.
 But, Roumfort could see the contempt in the man's blue eyes and that didn't help his mood at the moment.

+Another deep breath and Roumfort turned from the window to face the major again.
+He clasped his hands behind his back, an old habit from his West Point days.

+"My apologies for making you wait, Major..."

+"Fairfax, sir,"  The major came to something of an attention, his voice as absent of any of the contempt that Roumfort thought he saw in the man's face.
+Perhaps, just maybe, Roumfort had been a little ... choleric in his assessment of the man's attitude.
+Lord only knew how much the stress of the situation was affecting him and Roumfort knew he didn't have the best of tempers.

+"Major Fairfax, yes."
+Roumfort nodded, fixing the man's name in his mind.
+"You have a message from General Lee?"

+"I'm sorry mayor, I'm an aide to General Longstreet.
+General Lee passed two days ago, in Gettysburg.
+General Longstreet is now in command of the Army of Northern Virginia."

+"General Longstreet, very well.
+Your message?"

+"He requests the honor of your surrender."
+Major Fairfax said.
+"He offers generous terms.
+You will be required, of course, to hand over any arms or funds that are present in the city and to supply the army at need.
+In exchange, you and your city will be compensated with Confederate scrip and there will be no pillaging or unrest from his army, enforced by the lash and the noose, if necessary.
+You have one hour to accept."

 Roumfort paused for another count of ten and tried not to express the three curses boiling in his chest.